JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

   `ElaborationError`'s type and message.
-- **`synth_tests.py`** — runs `pipelinec` (with or without `--comb`, but without `--no_synth`) on the remaining design files, exercising the full pipeline: elaboration → `SYN.DO_THROUGHPUT_SWEEP` auto-pipelining → synthesis.
+- **`synth_tests.py`** — runs `pipelinec` (with or without `--comb`, but without `--no_synth`) on the remaining design files, exercising the full pipeline: elaboration → `SWEEP.DO_THROUGHPUT_SWEEP` auto-pipelining → synthesis.
 Each entry names its synthesis tool, which picks its `run_all.py` category: `synth_device_models` (`--syn_tool sky130`, the default), `synth_vivado` (Vivado-specific features only) or `synth_pyrtl` (see [pypeline_TESTS.md](pypeline_TESTS.md#choosing-a-synthesis-tool)).
 Exit code is the